What goes into our tasty meals and treats?

-Prebiotic MOS (manno-oligosaccharides) are derived from yeast.
+Prebiotic MOS (mannose-oligosaccharides) are derived from yeast.
 This type of prebiotic stimulates the growth of the friendly gut flora, but it also acts as a gut security guard, mopping up pathogenic organisms and helping to transport them out of the body.
 In addition, prebiotic MOS has been demonstrated to increase the length and density of the intestinal villi (projections that increase the surface area for absorption).

 Quercetin is a water-soluble plant pigment.
-The ingredient we use is derived from citrus fruits including oranges.
-It is a powerful antioxidant and thought to have anti-inflammatory properties.
+Ours is derived from citrus fruits including oranges.
+Studies suggest that quercetin may promote antioxidant, anti-inflammatory, antihistamine, antiviral, and immuno-protective effects.

 Rice is a very digestible energy source and usually very well tolerated.
 We use white rice rather than brown because there are already effective fibre and B vitamin sources in our products.
 Rice is a gluten-free grain that contains little protein and is therefore not commonly associated with food allergies.
 It’s low in sodium and a natural source of vitamin B6 and magnesium.
 We use white rice (i.e., brown rice that has had its husk, bran, and germ removed) since quality is easier to assess, and this helps prevent spoilage and extend the storage life of this ingredient.
 It is also easier to digest minus the husks.

 Seaweed extract contains many phytochemicals, vitamins and minerals including iodine.
 Iodine is necessary for efficient cell respiration, nerve and muscle functioning, the growth and repair of tissues, and it helps to promote healthy skin, hair, teeth, and nails.
 Seaweed extract is included in the Arden Grange Partners canned food range.

-Yeast / malt extract is a rich source of B vitamins, and animals like the umami flavour.
+Yeast is a rich source of B vitamins, and animals like the umami flavour.
 We use nutritional yeast which is an inactivated type rarely associated with allergic responses.
-Animals that have yeast allergies normally are reactive to the pathogenic yeasts growing on or inside of their bodies or to active yeasts like those used for baking bread.
+Yeast allergies can arise, but they are usually an adverse immune response to pathogenic yeasts growing on or inside of the bodies rather that to nutritional yeast.
+Our yeast contains no gluten.

-Yucca extract is derived from sap which has been extracted from the yucca schidigera cactus.
+Yucca extract is derived from sap which has been extracted from the yucca schidigera cactus (Mohave yucca).
 All our dry diets are supplemented with yucca extract since it may help reduce odour and lawn staining due to its capacity to bind ammonium waste products.
 It’s a good source of saponins which have antioxidant properties.

 Chicken is a good source of protein, niacin (B3), vitamin B6, selenium and phosphorous.
 All our chicken is barn - reared (no battery/intensive farming) in the UK, and husbandry is set to the strict criteria stipulated by DEFRA.
 These legislations state how the birds are fed, cared for and handled.